 We’re hearing more and more about adaptogens; those healing herbs that are meant to bring the body back to homeostasis.
-While many adaptogens have been used for thousands of years in both Ayurveda (traditional Indian medicine), and traditional Chinese medicine, today they’re being introduced again and again to Westerners as a tool for promoting optimal health.
+There aren't all that many of this special type of plant - just about 13, in fact.
+And while adaptogens have been used for thousands of years in both Ayurveda (traditional Indian medicine), and traditional Chinese medicine, today they’re being introduced again and again to Westerners as a tool for promoting optimal health.
 Here’s what you need to know about what they are and how to take them.

 The term adaptogen is used to describe an herb that's supposed to be able to adapt to exactly what the body needs and protect it against stressors.
 According to Los Angeles-based Ayurvedic healer, Naomi Uchida-Boas adaptogens are herbs that bring the body into balance by treating the root of the problem.
 Many contend that for adaptogens to have any effect they need to be consumed regularly.